karthikkrishna0711-maker/generative-storyteller/README.md

 # generative-storyteller
-Created an interactive story using gemini as backend.
+Created an interactive storyteller using gemini as backend.